-- Erroneous death indicator;
+- Erroneous death indicator:

 - Erroneous loss of Medicare Part A or Part B;

 - Erroneous lawful presence status; or

-- Erroneous incarceration information.
+Erroneous incarceration information.

-States are strongly encouraged to send these notices, to ensure any erroneous disenrollments are corrected as soon as possible.
+CMS encourages states to send these notices, to ensure any erroneous disenrollments are corrected as soon as possible, or states may, instead, notify beneficiaries verbally.
+(Note: Exhibit 32 is required).
 Refer to Exhibits 23, 24, 32, and 33.
-Although States may request that individuals provide evidence of Medicare entitlement by a particular date, erroneous disenrollments must be corrected and the corresponding reinstatements processed, regardless of the date on which the individual disputes the erroneous disenrollment or provides evidence of Medicare entitlement.
+Although states may request that individuals provide evidence of Medicare entitlement by a particular date, erroneous disenrollments must be corrected and the corresponding reinstatements processed, regardless of the date on which the individual disputes the erroneous disenrollment or provides evidence of Medicare entitlement.

-To request consideration for reinstatement following disenrollment due to erroneous loss of Medicare Part A or Part B, the State must submit to RPC a copy of the notice to the member informing him/her to continue to use MMP services until the issue is resolved.
-The State must indicate the date the notice was sent (See Exhibit 24).
-Within 10 calendar days of receipt of DTRR confirmation of the individual's reinstatement (TRC 713 or 287), the State must send the member notification of the reinstatement (Exhibit 27).
+To request consideration for reinstatement following disenrollment due to erroneous loss of Medicare Part A or Part B, the state must submit to RPC a copy of the notice to the member informing him/her to continue to use MMP services until the issue is resolved.
+The state must indicate the date the notice was sent informing the member of the dis-enrollment.
+Within 10 calendar days of receipt of DTRR confirmation of the individual's reinstatement (TRC 713 or 287), the state must send the member notification of the reinstatement (Exhibit 27).

 CMS will attempt to automatically reinstate individuals to the MMP from which they were autodisenrolled by an erroneous report of date of death, if there is a subsequent date of death correction that impacts the MMP enrollment.
-If this action fails, the State may submit to RPC a request for manual correction using the demonstration-specific retroactive submission spreadsheet.
+If this action fails, the state may submit to RPC a request for manual correction using the demonstration-specific retroactive submission spreadsheet.
 This spreadsheet includes an attestation that information submitted is accurate and complete, and it also include a justification why individual needs to be reinstated to the MMP under "REINSTMT" tab of the demonstration-specific retroactive submission spreadsheet.
 State may provide additional explanation under "Note" column on this "REINSTMT" tab of the demonstration-specific retroactive submission spreadsheet, including a copy of the notice to the member informing him/her to continue to use MMP services until the issue is resolved.
 Within 10 calendar days of receipt of DTRR confirmation of the individual's reinstatement (TRC 287), the State must send the member notification of the reinstatement (Exhibit 27).